 Again another lesser known hill station, Kolli Hills sure has all the ingredients to become the next Ooty!
 The absolutely un-crowded areas will have you feel rejuvenated.
-Vasalurpatti is famous for its boating activities and the majestic Agaya Gangai waterfalls are a treat to one’s eyes.
+Vasalurpatti is famous for its boating activities and the majestic Agaya Gangai waterfalls there is a treat to one’s eyes.
 There are ancient scripts which were found around the hill, and the hill does have a few temples to pay a visit to.
 Selur and Seekurai are famous trekking points from where you can get an amazing view and great tea.
 Located in Nammakal, Kolli Hills is one unexplored hill station that should be on your bucket list!

 Distance from Chennai: 360 kms

 A honeymooner’s paradise, Kodaikanal is a popular hill station for all the right reasons.
 Surrounded with forests and lakes, Kodaikanal is every hiker’s dream.
-As it is so commercialised, the stay options are in plenty and good.
+As it is so commercialised, the stay options here are plenty and good.
 Lookout for vintage cottage stays with scenic views — those are the best options we say.
-Kodaikanal has a few amazing cafes and restaurants too.
+Kodaikanal has amazing cafes and restaurants too.
 Referred to as the Princess of Hill Stations, Kodaikanal has always served as a getaway from the heat, right from the colonial era.
 The weather is pleasant all through the year, and is a perfect spot for pitching a tent and camping.
 The views are promising, and the drive is great.

 Distance from Chennai: 520 kms